Insurance cover and mental health

 Explains your legal rights when dealing with insurers, including whether you have to disclose your mental health problem and what this can mean for the insurance you're offered.

-It's understandable to wonder if you should disclose (tell an insurance provider about) your mental health problem or not.
-However, if you don't answer questions about your mental health completely truthfully, and your insurance provider finds out, this could have some serious consequences.
+It's understandable to wonder if you should tell an insurer about your mental health problem or not.
+But if you don't answer questions about your mental health completely truthfully, and your insurer finds out, this could have some serious consequences.

-- Your policy may become void – this would mean that any claim you make would be dismissed, even if it's not related to your mental health problem.
+- Your policy could be cancelled or become void, resulting in any claim you make being dismissed, even if it's not related to your mental health problem.

-- You could be charged a lump sum fee to make up the difference between the rate you were paying, and the rate you would have paid if the insurance provider had known about your mental health problem.
+- You could be charged a lump sum fee to make up the difference between the rate you were paying and the rate you would have paid if the insurer had known about your mental health problem.

-- You may find it harder to get insurance in future.
+- You may find it harder to get insurance the next time you apply.

 Yes, but only within the law.

 The law that protects you from disability discrimination in England and Wales is the Equality Act 2010.
-This law says that insurance providers can only lawfully treat you differently on the basis of your mental health problem (for example by refusing to cover you or charging you more), if both the following are true:
+This law determines when insurers can and can’t discriminate against you.
+Examples of discrimination could include refusing to cover you or charging you more because of your disability.

-Insurance companies make decisions about whether to provide cover, and how much to charge for it, based on their assessment of the risk involved.
-They need to find out relevant information to help them assess this risk.
+Insurers make decisions about whether to provide cover, and how much to charge for it, based on their assessment of the risk involved.
+They need to ask you for information that is relevant in helping them assess specific risks.

 For information to be relevant, there must be a connection between your mental health problem and whatever you are buying insurance for.